YiwuZhong/SGG_from_NLS/preprocess/README.md

 We provide the key functions for pseudo label creation.
 The users can use these functions as references as needed.

-We used [SceneGraphParser](https://github.com/vacancy/SceneGraphParser) to parse nouns and predicates from image captions.
+`parse_captions.py`: We used [SceneGraphParser](https://github.com/vacancy/SceneGraphParser) to parse nouns and predicates from image captions.
 This parser is based on Spacy library and manually-designed parsing rules.
+We provide the code as a reference.

 `link_det_cap.py`: Given the detection labels (e.g., `objects_oidv4_vocab.txt`) and the parsed nouns from captions (e.g., `parsed_nouns.txt`), this file tries to link each detected category into one of the parsed nouns using WordNet, thereby creating pseudo label for training.